studAnja22/vteamBackend/README.md

 - `PUT /removeSpeedZone`: Removes a speed zone.
 The form needs the following params: `city` and `address`

+### /admin bike routes
+- `POST /createBike`: Create a bike on a random location in a city.
+The form need the following params:
+`city`: The city name.
+Currently only these 3 are valid:
+`Stockholm`, `Göteborg` and `Karlskrona`.

 ## Known issues
 The module errorHelper.handleError(); in directory utils/general/errorHelper.mjs is not well tested and might have unaddressed flaws in it's current state.